 Sheryl’s role in the founding of the Missoula Writing Collaborative is the subject of Mackenzie Enich’s short film, “Notes From a Poet and a One Eyed Cat.”
 Watch it here.

 Nick Littman – Programs Director

 As Programs Director of the Missoula Writing Collaborative, Nick Littman helped to collect the 500 place poems, illustrations, and recordings that make up the digital Missoula Children’s Poetry Map.
 He organizes MWC’s annual Words with Wings summer camp and other events.
 In 2017, Nick won The Montana Quarterly’s Big Snowy Prize for his essay “Passing Through”.
 He has published essays in Blueline, The Hopper, Camas and elsewhere.
 He is currently working on a book about maple syrup, vocation, and the Adirondack Mountains.
-When not teaching or coordinating for MWC, he is teaching field courses for high school and college, or exploring the wilds of Montana with his wife and six-month-old daughter.
+When not teaching or coordinating for MWC, he is teaching field courses for high school and college students, or exploring the wilds of Montana with his wife and 18-month-old daughter.

 Alex Moore is the current Americorps VISTA for the 2020-2021 service year.
 He is helping to build the capacity of the both the Missoula Writing Collaborative and Free Verse.
 He holds a BA in English and Philosophy from the College of Wooster.
 He is also a graduate of the University of Montana where he received his MA in Environmental Philosophy.
 In his free time, Alex enjoys bird watching, plant identification, and watching movies, especially horror and thriller flicks.